 Oh cheese, I’m going to miss you.
 I love brie, edam, cheddar, red Leicester, stilton, baked camembert, boursin, smoked cheese.
 Oh, cheese…

 I’ve been planning what I’m going to be eating this week.
 One wouldn’t want to go into battle unprepared.
 I’ve had some really helpful advice from some lovely people in a Veganuary facebook group, which has been invaluable.
+Louisa has some great Vegan recipes on her site.
 Shopping has been purchased and meals have been planned.
 I’m really excited to start!

 I’ve got vegan spread to replace butter, lots of fresh fruit and vegetables, tins of beans and pulses, vegan cheese (wonder what that will taste like) and vegetable crisps (yummy!).